Hilmanlex/Hilmanlex.github.io/index.md

 ## Why shouldn't I distribute my team?

 Naturally, if you do not fit in previously listed reasons to distribute your development effort then perhaps you should not do it.
 But even then, when you do see yourself benefiting from distributed development, one should also consider legal implications.
 Perhaps the projects you are working on depends on highly sensitive data?
 Maybe the data is regulated by law and can not leave the country's borders?
 Or in the near future you will start working with such data?
 And then to what extent your current and future projects can benefit from distributed development?
-Even if your business is dealing with suitable projects for distributed development you should also analyze if you can support the initial overhead when transitioning towards distribution, and for how long.
+Even if your business is dealing with suitable projects for distributed development you should also analyse if you can support the initial overhead when transitioning towards distribution, and for how long.
 The answers to these questions should provide good insights into whether distribution is something worth considering.

-Additionaly, there is a matter of customer base and quality control.
+Additionally, there is a matter of customer base and quality control.
 If your customers are found locally then you need to consider the potential quality change of your product, and if you really can ensure that transition will not affect customer expectations.
 Also, if you want to avoid "small fish in a large pond" situation and can not find a suitable vendor when dealing with off-shore vendors, then perhaps you should also avoid moving towards off-shore distributed development, or at least look at nearshore options.
 Finally, one might also want to consider choosing remote locations with the potential to attract new clients, if possible.

 While all these considerations are equally important, they <b>might not be as relevant to a large-scale enterprise as it is to a small one</b>, and as such applicability of them might be different.